ThisIsMirk/mashable-shares/README.md

 Danish Khan
 Aarani Sribavan

-## Purpose: Identify which attributes of MASHABLE articles contribute most to being shared online.
+## Purpose: Identify attributes of MASHABLE articles that contribute most to being shared online.

 There are 58 predictive attributes to work with, these include attributes like:
 - Num of words in the title